The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 Section I. Conformance

-In the event of any conflict between these Bylaws and those of the RCDP Committee, the CDP, or the Democratic National Committee, those of the higher governing body shall prevail; provided, however, that any such conflicts shall be brought to the attention of the President of DWD and provided that sufficient time, defined in agreement with DWD, is given to DWD to cure the Bylaws conflict to complete the rechartering process.
+In the event of any conflict between these Bylaws and those of the RCDP Committee, the CDP, or the Democratic National Committee, those of the higher governing body shall prevail; provided, however, that any such conflicts shall be brought to the attention of the President of DWD and provided that

 Section II.
 Gaps in Coverage